 Outside of Downtown (A few places worth mentioning within a quick drive or a long walk)

 ⭐️ ⭐️ ⭐️ Salem Willows: The Willows isn’t far from downtown.
 If you wanted to get a good walk in, you can get there on foot.
 It’s a park on the water with a whole bunch of tiny restaurants that are only open in the summer.
-Most famously, Hobbs Popcorn (the best popcorn in the whole world and anyone who comes to Salem should not miss stopping by for a bag) and you should try a chicken chop suey sandwich at Salem Lowe.
-You either love it or you hate it, and it’s a right of passage to try one if you visit Salem.
-There’s also seafood, pizza, tacos, ice cream, an arcade, and a beautiful view.
+Most famously, Hobbs Popcorn (the best popcorn in the whole world and anyone who comes to Salem should not miss stopping by for a bag) There’s also seafood, pizza, tacos, ice cream, an arcade, and a beautiful view.

 ⭐️ Deacon Giles Distillery: Really cool place to get a craft cocktail.

 Salem’s Retreat: Decent breakfast place with a parking lot out back off of North Street.
+I like their garden omelet, they use american cheese.
+Melty goodness.
 (It used to be called Leslie’s Retreat after the story about how the Revolutionary War almost started… I think it’s dumb the new owners changed the name.
 Google the history of the bridge.)

 Maria’s Place: Another great breakfast place just slightly out of downtown.